-Information about Ramesses VII tomb Luxor KV 1
+Ramesses VII tomb Luxor KV 1 information, tours, prices, booking

 Ramesses VII tomb Luxor KV 1 is open since antiquity, at least since Greek and Roman times.
 It mentioned in more recent times by Wilkinson, Lane and Hay.
 Ramesses VII tomb Luxor also mentioned in other 19th century travelers.
 Later still, Davis may have done some work in the tomb between 1905 and 1906.
 There is no information on its actual clearing earlier in the 20th century.
 Ramesses VII tomb Luxor seen some clearing activity by the Egyptian Antiquities department after 1952.
 Since 1984, Edwin Brock has worked the tomb, at first clearing the pit in the burial chamber floor.
 Ramesses VII tomb Luxor underwent some restoration and cleaning by the SCA in 1994.
 It was when a new path put in place.
 They cleaned the tomb’s walls and filled cracks in the walls and ceiling with plaster.